sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 instances flood the EVENT or ALARM tables, eventd maintains a cache of last event/alarm.
 Every new event/alarm is compared against this cache entry to make sure it is not a flood.
 If it is found to be same event/alarm, the newly raised entry will be silently discarded.

+#### 3.1.4.6 Eventd continuous restart
+Under the scenarios when eventd runs into an issue and restarts continuously, applications can keep writing to the eventpubsub table.
+As consumer - eventd - is restarting continuously, eventpusbub table could grow forever as applications keep rising events/alarms.
+One way to fix is to have the system monitor daemon to periodically (very high polling interval) to check the number of keys in the table and if it exceeds a number, delete all the entries.
+When system monitor daemon does this, it logs a syslog message.

-### 3.1.5 Severity Profile
+### 3.1.5 Event Profile
-The Severity profile contains mapping between event-id and severity of the event, enable/disable flag.
+The Event profile contains mapping between event-id and severity of the event, enable/disable flag.
-Through severity profile, operator can change severity of a particular event.
+Through event profile, operator can change severity of a particular event.
 And can also enable/disable a particular event.

 On bootup, event framework would create default event profile file based on the contents of static_event_map.
 By default, every event is enabled.
 The severity of event is decided by designer while adding the event.
-The default severity profile is stored at /etc/sonic/severityprofile/default.json
+The default event profile is stored at /etc/sonic/evprofile/default.json

-User can upload the default severity profile to a remote host.
+User can upload the default event profile to a remote host.
 User can modify characteristics of certain events in the profile and can download it back to the switch.

-The updated profile will become custom severity profile.
+The updated profile will become custom profile.

-User can select any of the custom severity profiles under /etc/sonic/severityprofile/ using 'severity-profile' command.
+User can select any of the custom profiles under /etc/sonic/evprofile/ using 'event profile' command.

-The framework will sanity check the user selected severity profile and merges it with static_event_map.
+The framework will sanity check the user selected profile and merges it with static_event_map.
+The profile is upgrade and downgrade compatible by taking only those attributes that are *known* to eventd.

-The selected severity profile will be "active" after a reboot and merged with the static_event_map.
+The selected profile will be "active" after a reboot and merged with the static_event_map.

 To "remember" the selected custom profile across reboots, an internal symlink points to the selected custom profile.
+Config Migration hooks will be used to persist profile across an upgrade.

+The profile can also be applied through ztp.

 The event consumer will use the static_event_map map to decide whether to raise an event or not.
 If event is to be raised, static_event_map is again looked into for severity.

-Upgrade hooks will be used to persist custom severity profiles.

 ### 3.1.6 CLI
 The show CLI require many filters with range specifiers.